1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Locomotive Testing Station opened at Rugby by British Railways.

-1949 Rugby Theatre opens in the former Scala cinema in Henry Street.
-The first production was on 5 December.
+1949 Rugby Theatre opened in the former Scala cinema in Henry Street.
+First production was on 5 December.

 The West Midlands Gas Board took over responsibility for supplying gas in Rugby from the Rugby Gas Company.

-1951 Symington’s corset factory switched their manufacturing to modern underclothes.
+1951 Symington’s corset factory in Spring Street switched its manufacturing to modern underclothes.

 1952 Johnny Williams (1926 – 2007) wins British and Empire Heavyweight boxing title.

-1953 General Market moved from Market Place to Church Street.
+1953 General Market moved from Market Place to Church Street following the demolition of the former Art School/Girls School.

 1954 William Temple College moved from Hawarden, N Wales to the old parish Rectory in Little Church Street.
 Its purpose was to promote theological and social studies.
 It relocated to Manchester Business School in 1971.